sorensenmarius/AvalonWebApp/README.md

 # Architecture

-This framework is designed by utilizing MVC design pattern and layered architecture as follows:
+This game is designed by utilizing MVC design pattern and layered architecture as follows:

 - All Backend communications are done by service layer.
 - For every Container Component there exists one Store and one Model.